 These types of dangerous drugs can cause illnesses and injuries that greatly exceed the condition the medication was supposed to treat, sometimes in the form of long-term or permanent consequences.
 So, if you have suffered serious harm after taking medications, you may want to talk to a capable personal injury attorney about your legal options.
 A St. Augustine dangerous drugs lawyer could work to find out whether you may be able to receive compensation for losses such as medical bills and pain and suffering.

-Causes of Harm from Dangerous Drugs
+Causes of Harm from Defective Medications

 Damaging encounters with dangerous drugs may stem from any number of situations, but among the most common are:

 - Failure to properly warn of potential side effects

 - Defects in the manufacture of a drug or the means of administering the drug

 - Failure to test the drug on a sufficient number of people or for a long enough period

 It often requires substantial investigation to determine the reason why a drug becomes dangerous.
 Experienced dangerous drugs lawyers in St. Augustine should be well-equipped to assist in investigating the cause of such a condition and determining the parties who are responsible.

 Drugs can cause harm to patients in a variety of different ways due to a number of different causes.
 A manufacturer may be held responsible for failure to properly test a medication and failure to disclose known side effects.
 Alternatively, they may be held responsible for defects in manufacturing.